12 Normal Thoughts New Moms Have - Baby Chick

 Related: Breastfeeding Discomforts and How To Manage Them

 Some women feel pressure to breastfeed from the start, but know that it does not feel right in their minds and hearts.
-They know they function better with exact measurements, timely schedules, and sharing nighttime feedings with their partner.
+They know they function better with measured feedings, predictable routines, and sharing nighttime feedings with their partner.
 So, they decide from the start that they do not want to breastfeed and instead choose to use formula.
 These are normal thoughts.

-For some women, the thought of having another baby after just having their first baby, or the idea of being pregnant again, sounds romantic and wonderful.
-They begin craving to do it all over again, almost from the moment they have their first child.
-This feeling is normal.
+For some women, the thought of having another baby after just having their first baby, or the idea of being pregnant again, sounds exciting and wonderful.
+They find themselves thinking about another baby, almost from the moment they have their first child.
+Some moms are surprised by how quickly they start thinking about another baby.

 Share